Synchronization Primitives

 ove_sem_create(sem, initial, max) |

-Allocate and initialise a semaphore (heap or zero-heap macro). |
+Allocate and initialise a semaphore (heap mode only; gated by OVE_HEAP_SYNC). |

 ove_sem_destroy(sem) |

-Destroy and free a semaphore created with ove_sem_create(). |
+Destroy and free a semaphore created with ove_sem_create() (heap mode only). |

-ove_sem_take(sem, timeout_ms) |
+ove_sem_take(sem, timeout_ns) |

 Decrement the count.
-Blocks up to timeout_ms ms if count is zero.
+Blocks up to timeout_ns ns if count is zero.
 Returns OVE_ERR_TIMEOUT on expiry. |

 ove_sem_give(sem) |